 There are many reasons why you may want to remain anonymous after winning the Powerball lottery that I will write about in much greater detail in another post, but for now, I’ll just say that when you have a lot of assets, you can become a target for lawsuits, harassment, and requests for money — from family, friends, and often complete strangers!

-The Multi-State Lottery Association, which runs the Powerball Lottery, explicitly states that if you live in the following six states, you have the legal right to remain anonymous:
+The Multi-State Lottery Association, which runs the Powerball Lottery, explicitly states that if you purchase a winning lottery ticket in the following five states, you have the legal right to remain anonymous:

 - Delaware (DE)